searsia/beautiful-jekyll/_posts/2017-01-13-isoc-three-worries.md

 Searsia's approach to search can ease some of these worries.
 Searsia is a _federated_ search engine.
 A Searsia search engine is a federation of search engines, like the European Union (EU) is a federation of countries.
 Within the EU, each countries has its own government and its own laws.
 Within Searsia, each search engine indexes whatever it likes and returns whatever it likes.

 Sites like Wikipedia, Amazon, Stack Overflow and YouTube provide their own search interface.
 Obviously, they do not need to crawl their site, because they own the data.
 They instantly know when something changed.
-Searsia comes with an configuration mechanism that makes it easy to add search engines to the federation.
+Searsia comes with a configuration mechanism that makes it easy to add search engines to the federation.
 When a Searsia engine receives a query, it forwards the query to a selection of the search engines in the federation.
 It will try to select those search engines that most likely satisfy the user's need, for instance forwarding a query to YouTube, if it believes the user would like a video.
 This way, Searsia displays live results from YouTube, instead of results that were crawled a while ago.

 Each Searsia engine is a search engine too, pretty much like any other search engine, so we might make a federation of those search engines again.